 If the school has to use reasonable sanctions to punish a child, parents should support the actions of the school.
 If parents have any concern about the way that their child has been treated, they should initially contact the class teacher.
-The Head may then be involved and, if the concern remains, they should contact the school governors.
+Phase leaders, members of the SLT or ultimately, the Head, may then be involved and, if the concern remains, they should contact the school governors.
 If these discussions cannot resolve the problem, a formal complaint or appeal process can be implemented.